-Listen to enough origin stories of successful WordPress agencies and you’ll notice they sound eerily similar:
+Listen to enough origin stories of successful WordPress agencies, and you’ll notice they sound eerily similar:

-The founders were working as freelance designers or developers, building websites while simultaneously running their small (or solo) businesses.
+The founders worked as freelance designers or developers, building websites while simultaneously running their small (or solo) businesses.
 Inevitably, they started to look around and wonder if there were opportunities they were missing out on — ones that would make their jobs easier, their lives more fulfilling, and their businesses more profitable.

 Eventually, the Kinsta founders realized that what they were doing just wasn’t scalable or sustainable.
 And that’s a point that many WordPress freelancers and small business owners get to as well.

-In order to change that narrative, you must be prepared to shift your company in a different direction.
+To change that narrative, you must be prepared to shift your company in a different direction.
 For Kinsta, that meant moving into managed WordPress hosting.
 For others, that may mean building a bustling WordPress agency.
 Your story is your own to shape and mold.

 That said, whatever path you choose to go down, none of that growth will be possible without: